measurement-kit/measurement-kit/doc/api/common/error.md

 # BUGS

-The list of defined errors should be in a separate file, since they change more frequently than the definition of `Error`, which is stable.

 Since the only integral value to which `Error` could be converted is `bool` there are odd cases where the following statement: